-It shows you a visual plot of commits in your current file, over time.
+This tool shows you a visual plot of commits in your current file over time.
 You can click on the timeplot, or hover over it and see all of the commits for a specific time range.
 You can also view the git-diff between the current version and the previous version, once a selection is made.

 💭 Now if only it could see into the future and finish our projects for us.